-Slow tours are about food, but more than just taste.
+Slow food tours are about travel, food, culture and people.

 You could tick off “all of the above” for me.

 I’m a traveller, a blogger, and I plan special interest tours for people and groups.

 During my career I’ve had the chance to experience more than my share of places, people and food.
 I’ve tried fresh oysters cooked on a campfire while kayaking in British Columbia, tasted exquisite wines in Australia’s Hunter Valley and sampled mounds of seasoned quinoa in the high Andes in Peru.
 Somewhere along the trip I read about the slow food movement and the result is this blog site for travel inspiration.

 I’ll post stories on food, on food people I meet, and on destinations I’ve found during my travels and research.
 I’ll also post stories and other media I’ve culled from the internet.
 And, I will also post links to tours and other events that are slow.
 More info about me here.

 “Slow” comes from a group of people in the 80’s who created the phrase slow food which is really much more than food.
 It’s about taking time to experience what life has to offer.
 And it’s also about respect for diversity, for authenticity and for caring about Terra Madre.
 Read more about the origins of slow food here.

 Life on earth has evolved slowly over millions of years.
 Let’s not be in such a rush to change it.
 It’s a pretty good place.

 - Pick a category and start reading.
 Like what you read?
 Add your name to get new posts as they get published.
 Once you join you’ll also get notices of any events I am hosting.